 Furthermore, many nuclear families these days are headed by single parents.
 This is especially tricky when the single parent is trying to raise a child of the opposite sex.
 Moms have never been boys, and dads have never been girls, so they may not fully understand what their child needs.

-Today, caring parents attempt to create a modern-day version of the village by getting their kids involved in programs that will put them in contact with teachers, athletic coaches, counselors, ministers and other youth programs leaders, adults who parents hope will help their adolescent child grow up strong for life.
+Today, caring parents attempt to create a modern-day version of the village by getting their kids involved in programs that will put them in contact with teachers, athletic coaches, counselors, ministers and other youth program leaders, adults who parents hope will help their adolescent child grow up strong for life.

 The potential for a positive impact is real and significant.
 The classroom, sports, work, and other youth programs can demand that a young person acquires specialized knowledge and skills, deal with difficult challenges, strive against adversity, and work well with others.
 Like sharpening an ax against a grindstone, teens can become stronger by dealing with life’s inherent challenges.
 With the facilitation of a skilled mentor, the child’s efforts can lead to building aspects of character strength such as composure, cooperation, commitment, compassion, effort, excellence, initiative, integrity, perseverance, responsibility, self-confidence, and self-discipline.
 These are the kinds of strengths that will help young women and men succeed in school, university and later in work and life.